denvergeeks/discourse-tag-layouts/README.md

 ![discourse-tag-groups-hide-with-tag-child-of-layout-tags-group](https://github.com/denvergeeks/discourse-tag-layouts/assets/322529/58b3c759-efec-4148-aa3c-c27c17d9eabb)

+## 3) Thirdly, in order to see and select the "hide-" tags when composing/editing a Post, you need to first add the tag "layout-tags" to the Post.
+First adding this tag to a Post is necessary (both) to reveal the existing "hide-" tags and also to enable the hiding functionality.

 ### Now your site should be ready to use the following Tags...

 > For convenience, [here is a link to an HTML page](https://denvergeeks.github.io/discourse-tag-layouts/) with just the tables.